SystemFw/blog/content/staging/oop-data-oriented.md

 have a GC, we enjoy it very much thank you, and we're in a much higher level language anyway where this minutiae ought not to matter.

-But let's

-This post is already very long, but I do want to conclude with a few takeaways

-## OOP vs Data Oriented Design
-Takeaway no 1
-it's not DoD >> OOP, understand the tradeoffs

-## What did we gain?

-we didn't just improve our code, we gained a better understanding of fundamental aspects: modularity vs tight integration, etc
+But let's zoom out a bit: it is true that in a higher level language there's less emphasis about counting care about every single memory access, however in our transactional code the pointer hopping mapped to reads from storage, and we _did_ care about optimising those.
+We also didn't have to deal with manual deallocation of memory, but the chief complication in `publishKey` could indeed be framed as a problem with _lifetimes_, specifically about having to create these `Log` instances at the right time.

+So let's try to apply Data Oriented Design to our problem and see if it bears any fruit.

+## Improve the code

+## Conclusion

+You shouldn't walk away from this post thinking that there is a universal winner between the two approaches we discussed today.
+Instead, you should look critically at the tradeoffs.

+The OO design is more composable, it gives us nice building blocks that we can package in a library and reuse in interesting ways to easily assemble novel behaviour.
+Conversely, if we're willing to give up flexibility, the data oriented design can result in simpler code, and with an easier path to optimal performance.

+There is something really deep here in my opinion, about the nature of abstraction itself.
+Abstraction is the most powerful tool we have to expand the ceiling of our skill when we don't fully grasp the problem/solution space, and it also adapts gracefully if the problem space changes.
+However, if we do understand that space, tearing the abstraction apart reveals hidden details that lead to a more optimal solution, albeit one that's more set in stone.

+I would argue that a greater appreciation of these tradeoffs is as big a payoff from our journey than the code improvement that we got.

-Beyond learning a specific techniques from _x_ , it is the compounding of this type of understanding that, in my experience, actually makes you a better programmer
+In fact, beyond any specific technique, it is the compounding of this type of understanding that, in my experience, actually makes you a better programmer.

 ## Appendix: 3 practical points for exploiting far out ideas